ocampana/bentel/README.md

   * Configuring and embedding static resources: HTML, CSS, Javascript and a PNG image.
   * Implementing custom response handlers for dynamic content.
+  * Optionally supporting TLS (https) for secure communication.
+The example can be built with or without TLS support.
+    * TLS support encompasses embedding a server certificate and private key in flash memory.
   * Basic guidelines for separation of concerns:
     * Presentation logic on the client side (in Javascript)
     * Utilizing the browser cache